How do you collect yourself after a stressful event?

 5. Resiliency Quiz

-Practical Psychology Press devised the Resiliency Quiz in 2006 and received great popularity after getting the best-selling self-help book.
-Items in the questionnaire measure:
+Practical Psychology Press devised the Resiliency Quiz in 2005 and received great popularity after getting the best-selling self-help book.
+Items in the questionnaire measure (Siebert, 2005):

 - Ability to perceive stress

 - Listening skills